tidyverse/tidyverse.org/content/blog/processx-3-9-0/index.md

 ## Pipelines

-The headline feature of this release is the new (experimental) `pipeline` R6 class.
-It lets you connect two or more processes with kernel-level pipes, exactly like a Unix shell pipeline (`cmd1 | cmd2 | cmd3`): data flows directly between child processes without passing through R.
+New new `pipeline` class lets you connect two or more processes with kernel-level pipes, exactly like a Unix shell pipeline (`cmd1 | cmd2 | cmd3`): data flows directly between child processes without passing through R.

 <div class="highlight">